R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

 ## Task 2: Add a new view page for vehicles

 Add a 'View Vehicle' page to show all the vehicle's information.
+Add the link to the details page in the Vehicles list under a column named "View Vehicle".
-Also include the following information derived from the vehicle's `datapoints`:
+On the vehicle details page include the following information derived from the vehicle's `datapoints`:

 1.  `Charged Above 80%`: This field should indicate if the vehicle reported at least one `charge_reading` above 80% over the whole time